dotnet/AspNetCore.Docs/aspnetcore/fundamentals/app-state.md

 ### Configure session state

-The [Microsoft.AspNetCore.Session](https://www.nuget.org/packages/Microsoft.AspNetCore.Session/) package, which is included in the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app), provides middleware for managing session state.
+The [Microsoft.AspNetCore.Session](https://www.nuget.org/packages/Microsoft.AspNetCore.Session/) package, which is included the [netcoreapp3.x TFM](xref:migration/22-to-30#update-the-project-file), provides middleware for managing session state.
 To enable the session middleware, `Startup` must contain:

 * Any of the [IDistributedCache](/dotnet/api/microsoft.extensions.caching.distributed.idistributedcache) memory caches.
 The `IDistributedCache` implementation is used as a backing store for session.
 For more information, see <xref:performance/caching/distributed>.
 * A call to [AddSession](/dotnet/api/microsoft.extensions.dependencyinjection.sessionservicecollectionextensions.addsession) in `ConfigureServices`.